The NEW Challenges of Marketing on FACEBOOK & How to Overcome Them

 • Don’t ask for likes, shares, or comments on your post.
 If your content is good, and your audience likes it, hopefully, they’ll like it enough to engage with it.

-• Make sure your “Like on Facebook” button or icon and link is on your email signature and in ALL your promotional emails and newsletter.
+• Make sure your “Like on Facebook” button or icon and link are on your email signature and in ALL your promotional emails and newsletters.

 Above all, know your audience.
 Your strategy should be based on who you’re trying to reach.